 Gilgeous-Alexander and the Thunder take on the Trail Blazers

-Portland Trail Blazers (17-13, sixth in the Western Conference) vs. Oklahoma City Thunder (12-18, 13th in the Western Conference)
+Portland Trail Blazers (17-14, seventh in the Western Conference) vs. Oklahoma City Thunder (13-18, 13th in the Western Conference)

-BOTTOM LINE: Shai Gilgeous-Alexander and the Oklahoma City Thunder host the Portland Trail Blazers.
-Gilgeous-Alexander currently ranks third in the NBA averaging 31.2 points per game.
+BOTTOM LINE: Shai Gilgeous-Alexander leads Oklahoma City into a matchup with Portland.
+He ranks third in the NBA scoring 31.3 points per game.

-The Thunder are 1-6 in division matchups.
-Oklahoma City is 8- when it turns the ball over less than its opponents and averages 13.9 turnovers per game.

-The Trail Blazers are 4-2 against the rest of their division.
-Portland is 8-6 in games decided by at least 10 points.
+The Thunder are 2-6 against the rest of their division.
+Oklahoma City is fourth in the Western Conference with 55.3 points per game in the paint led by Gilgeous-Alexander averaging 15.3.

+The Trail Blazers are 13-9 in Western Conference play.
+Portland averages 14.5 turnovers per game and is 4-3 when winning the turnover battle.

+The two teams square off for the second time this season.
+The Thunder defeated the Trail Blazers 123-121 in their last meeting on Dec.
+20. Gilgeous-Alexander led the Thunder with 35 points, and Damian Lillard led the Trail Blazers with 28 points.

-TOP PERFORMERS: Gilgeous-Alexander is scoring 31.2 points per game and averaging 4.7 rebounds for the Thunder.
-Josh Giddey is averaging 14.6 points and 8.6 rebounds over the last 10 games for Oklahoma City.
+TOP PERFORMERS: Gilgeous-Alexander is scoring 31.3 points per game with 4.6 rebounds and 5.8 assists for the Thunder.
+Luguentz Dort is averaging 13.9 points and 4.4 rebounds while shooting 43.1% over the last 10 games for Oklahoma City.

-Anfernee Simons is scoring 23.4 points per game and averaging 3.0 rebounds for the Trail Blazers.
-Jerami Grant is averaging 21.4 points and 3.5 rebounds over the last 10 games for Portland.
+Jusuf Nurkic is averaging 14.5 points and 9.9 rebounds for the Trail Blazers.
+Anfernee Simons is averaging 23.8 points over the last 10 games for Portland.

 INJURIES:

-Trail Blazers: Jerami Grant: out (back), Nassir Little: out (hip), Gary Payton II: out (core).
+Trail Blazers: Nassir Little: out (hip), Jusuf Nurkic: day to day (calf), Gary Payton II: out (core).

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.